itversity/data-engineering-courses/02 Setting up Data Lake using ADLS.md

 * Delete files and folders from ADLS
 * Review the details of files and folders

+Even though it is easy to start with ADLS Web UI, it is not good idea to use in projects.
+We typically use Commands or Programming Language SDKs.

 ## Setup ADLS Container and Upload File

 As part of this lecture, we will setup ADLS Container and upload files from local file system to ADLS Container.